bluelouie/express-react-typescript/README.md

 ### Un-opinionated?

-There is no style loader/http library/css framework (apart from bass css) or any other bells and whistles so you can use what you want/how you want it.
+There is no style loader, http library, css framework, or  any other bells and whistles so you can use what you want, how you want it with no push back.

 Which is also the reason I didn't use create-react-app